Purdue-CSUSB/purdueusb.com/README.md

 ## TODO
   * Make post sidebar in student resource page independent scrollable from the article content
-  * Either create an about page (maybe about the history of the organization) or have it link to the landing instead.
+  * Either create an about page (maybe about the history of the organization) or have it link to the landing instead
+  * Make social media links present on the "Hello from USB!" section

 ## Usage